Company Logo - Home Link

 In the spirit of Pride Day, there will be a dedicated drag stage as well!

-Entry is $5 per day and kids 10 and under are free.
+Entry has tended to be around $5 per day and kids 10 and under were free.
 All the details are on the festival's website

 10. Porter Flea Summer Market